XavierCanjura/clean-architecture-flutter/README.md

 ## Features

-`features` folder will contian all app features such as auth, profile, product..., and each feature of the application is built on the basis layers (Presentation, Domain, Data).
+`features` folder will contain all app features such as auth, profile, product..., and each feature of the application is built on the basis layers (Presentation, Domain, Data).

 ### 1. Presentacion Layer
 ---